 The general rule is to use fresh air via an open window at lower speeds and air con when driving at high speed.

-However, make sure to use your air con from time to time to ensure that it remains in good working order as prolonged periods of no use can cause issues further down the line.
+However, make sure to use your air con from time to time.
+This will ensure it remains in good working order as prolonged periods of no use can cause future issues.

 Plan your journeys

 Take the time to plan out longer journeys in advance to avoid getting stuck in traffic, reduce idling time because of roadworks or being caught up in the school run.

 If you have a sat-nav, this is a great way to map out your route ahead of time and reducing the chances of getting lost and driving farther than necessary.

 It's also good to make a note of where you can find the cheapest petrol stations along your route to prevent getting caught short and end up having to pay more than necessary at a motorway services.

 Even though buying an electric car may seem like a bit of an investment, their running costs are typically much lower than a conventionally fuelled vehicle.

 According to Direct Line, the annual running cost for a pure electric car is 21%* cheaper and refuelling costs are 58%* less when compared to a petrol car meaning you can save money (and the environment) in the long run.